 Brown shrimp are crustaceans with 10 slender, relatively long walking legs and five pairs of swimming legs located on the front surface of the abdomen.
 They are grooved on the back surface of the shell and have a well-developed, toothed rostrum (part of their shell) that extends to or beyond the outer edge of the eyes.
 The tails of brown shrimp usually have a purple to reddish purple band and green or red pigmentation.

-Shrimp are essentially an “annual crop” – most shrimp do not survive longer than 2 years.
-Although scientists monitor shrimp abundance to ensure the stock is healthy, abundance is not an important consideration for fishery managers.
+Brown shrimp are essentially an “annual crop” – most do not survive longer than 2 years.
+Although scientists monitor shrimp abundance to ensure the stock is healthy, abundance is not a major consideration for fishery managers as with other seafood species.
 Instead, managers consider historic harvest amounts and fishing rates in developing a management strategy for the fishery.
 They also look at the amount of surviving parents and environmental conditions, such as weather and water temperatures.
 As long as environmental conditions are favorable, shrimp are very productive and can rebound from low abundance one year to high abundance the next.

 Harvesting brown shrimp